polpo/hand386fix/README.md

 ## Running it ##

 Download handfix.com from the Releases section of this repository and copy to your Hand386.
-Run handfix.exe to re-enable 70Hz VGA modes (and other tweaked refresh modes).
+Run handfix.com to re-enable 70Hz VGA modes (and other tweaked refresh modes).
 The first time you run it, it will take some time to auto-adjust the screen.
 Enabling 70Hz modes is not permanent – to bring back the old 60Hz force behavior, power down and restart your Hand386.